Find providers

 ADHD and Emotional Dysregulation

 ADHD is a condition that presents numerous challenges.
 While it is primarily marked by inattention and hyperactivity, it is also characterized by impulsivity.
 This impulsivity is what affects emotional dysregulation the most, as it makes it difficult for people to process their emotions before they act on them.
-Controlling this impulsivity can take many years; some people require medication or personal therapy to overcome it.

 How To Cope With Emotional Dysregulation

 Overcoming emotional dysregulation is as much of a process as overcoming any other mental health concern.
 The first step is identifying that there is a problem and that your emotional dysregulation negatively impacts your life and relationships.
-Once you’ve come to this conclusion, you can use various coping strategies to work towards regulating your emotions and living a more stable and positive life.

 Leave the Situation

 If you find yourself in an upsetting or angering situation, one of the best ways to avoid an unfavorable emotional response is to remove yourself from the situation.
 If you are able, leave your current location and take a moment to gather your thoughts before either returning or going to a more neutral place.
-The longer you remain in a hostile environment, the more likely you are to fall into emotional dysregulation and do something you may regret.

 Remain Calm